sourcecred/docs/docs/beta/grain.md

   in the last week.
 (This policy ignores all Cred from previous weeks, and is intended to give fast rewards to active participants).
-- `BALANCED` splits Grain based both on lifetime Cred and on lifetime Grain earnings. `Balanced` tries to ensure that everyone in the project receives a total Grain payment which is consistent with their total Cred score.
+- `BALANCED` splits Grain based both on lifetime Cred and on lifetime Grain earnings. `BALANCED` tries to ensure that everyone in the project receives a total Grain payment which is consistent with their total Cred score.
 For example, suppose that a contributor used to have a low Cred score, and as such received a small amount of Grain.
 However, the community recently changed its